 An Input Error means the source file itself can't be processed.
-The status panel marks the dub with a red Input Error badge, usually early on.
+When this happens, the dub is marked as Failed (a red badge in the status panel), usually early on.
 This isn't a server issue you can wait out, and there's no retry button — the fix is on your side: correct the source and create a new dub.

 What causes it